Bayswater, Western Australia: Road

 The arterial roads which service Bayswater are Tonkin Highway, Guildford Road, Beechboro Road North, Garratt Road and Grand Promenade.
 Tonkin Highway is a north–south controlled access highway.
 Heading north on Tonkin Highway leads to Ellenbrook (20 km) and Joondalup (32 km) via Reid Highway.
-Heading south, the Redcliffe Bridge carries Tonkin Highway over the Swan River, which leads to Perth Airport, Armadale (33 km) and Roe Highway.
+Heading south, the Mooro-Beeloo Bridge carries Tonkin Highway over the Swan River, which leads to Perth Airport, Armadale (33 km) and Roe Highway.
 The only other bridge over the Swan River in Bayswater is Garratt Road Bridge, which leads to Ascot and Belmont (6 km).
 Heading south west on Guildford Road leads to Maylands and the Perth CBD (6 km).
 Heading north-west on Guildford Road leads to Bassendean (4 km), Guildford (7 km) and Midland (11 km).
 Grand Promenade heads north-west of Bayswater and connects to Alexander Drive, Morley Drive and Dianella.
 Beechboro Road North heads north of Bayswater, leading to Beechboro and Malaga.

 Local distributor roads in Bayswater include Beechboro Road South, Collier Road, Coode Street, King William Street, Walter Road East and Whatley Crescent.
 Whatley Crescent goes through the town centre and connects to Guildford Road west of Bayswater as another connection to the Perth CBD.
 Collier Road connects the Bayswater industrial area to Tonkin Highway and Guildford Road, as well as linking Bayswater to the Morley commercial precinct.
 Beechboro Road South connects the town centre and the industrial area to Broun Avenue, north of Bayswater.

 King William Street is the main street through the town centre and the most direct connection between it and Guildford Road.
 Coode Street connects the town centre to Morley in the north.
 King William Street and Coode Street connect by an underpass under the railway line.
-The rail bridge at the underpass is known as the Bayswater Subway or Bayswater Bridge and is notorious for being hit by tall vehicles.
+A rail bridge at the underpass known as the Bayswater Subway or Bayswater Bridge was notorious for being hit by tall vehicles until replaced by a 4.8 m viaduct in 2023.
 There are three other railway line crossings in Bayswater.
 They are, from east to west, a level crossing connecting Railway Parade and Guildford Road, a bridge carrying Tonkin Highway over the railway line and a bridge connecting Railway Parade and Whatley Crescent near Meltham station.
 There are four crossings of Tonkin Highway in Bayswater, two of which have an interchange with Tonkin Highway.
 They are, from north to south, Collier Road, which bridges over the highway and connects as a single-point urban interchange, Railway Parade, which passes under a bridge, Guildford Road, which passes under a bridge and connects as a folded diamond interchange, and Dunstone Road, a minor road which passes under a bridge.